MTutino/Amplicon_analysis/README.md

 **Final_name.txt:**

-Final_name.txt is a text tab-delimited file with two columns without any header.
+Final_name.txt is a text tab-delimited file of two columns without any header.
 The first column is a list of your files' name, you can get the list this way

 	for i in $(ls *fastq*);do echo $(basename ${i});done